missionpinball/mpf-docs/shows/show_content.rst

 that trigger other shows or other things to happen.
 You can start and stop sounds and music.
 The list goes on and on...

-Technically-speaking, the list above is actually a list of things that MPF calls `config players </config_players/index>`_.
+Technically-speaking, the list above is actually a list of things that MPF calls :doc:`config players </config_players/index>`.

 *Config players* in MPF have nothing to with the actual human players of your machine, rather, they are things that "play" configurations.